I have a Master’s degree in Coaching & Mentoring, and I’m a Certified Coach, trained by Dr. Martha Beck and the Coaches Training Institute.

-I became a coach after almost twenty years of helping thousands of people navigate change in their place of work, and facing the crucibles in my own life: grief, loss and longing.
+I became a coach after almost twenty years of leading complex and risky organisational change.
+And facing the crucibles in my life: grief, loss and longing.

 My own transformation path has led me right to you.

-When I was five, I was in the Red Group because I was best at reading.
+When I was five, I was in the Red Group at my tiny village school in New Zealand, because I was best at reading.
 I had to sit at the front of the class because I was also best at talking.
 And questioning.
 Everything.
 All the time.

 I have a boundless curiosity for words and people, stories and ideas.

-At university I studied psychology, philosophy, poetry, feminism, theology and politics; consequently I’m a fabulous dinner party guest.
-I also learnt not to ever let anyone cut your hair in exchange for a Def Leppard CD.
+At university I studied psychology, philosophy, poetry, feminism, theology and politics; consequently, I’m a fabulous dinner party guest.
+I also learnt not to let anyone cut your hair, in exchange for a Morrissey CD.
+Ever.

 Grief-struck and sad, I raged against the universe for all the ways I had been wronged.
-During the day, I was leading big complex projects; at night I resorted to my lifelong default of food and wine to numb out my too-hard-to-feel feelings.
+During the day, I was leading big change projects; while at night, I resorted to my lifelong default of food and wine to numb out my too-hard-to-feel feelings.
 I spent a lot of time in my little London flat, thinking.